jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 ### Step I: Performance comparison

-Now that you have completed the design process of `HW3BigCore` and `HW3LittleCore`, let's compare their performances using our 3 workloads as benchmarks.
+Now that you have completed the design process of `HW3BigCore` and `HW3LittleCore`, let's compare their performances using our four workloads as benchmarks.
 Simulate each workload with each core.
 For each workload compare the performance of `HW3BigCore` with the performance of `HW3LittleCore`.